poult-lab/daily-word/english_words_ learning.md

 World race population 2023 Mongoloid 27%, Caucasian 27% and Negroid 43%.

 "a member of any of the races of people who have pale skin"

+17.evaporate /ɪˈvæpəreɪt/

+[v] If I fill a bucket with water, I KNOW that some of that water is evaporating.

+"if a liquid evaporates or if sth evaporates it, it changes into a gas, especially steam"